cloudspace/ettu/README.md

 ```

 Ettu wants you to keep using either syntax, and let it worry about the
 view code.
-By default, it will add in the asset fingerprints of
+By default, it will add in the fingerprints of your
-`application.js` and `application.css` along with the cache digest of
+precompiled assets along with the cache digest of the current action
-the current action into the calculation for the final ETag sent to the
+into the calculation for the final ETag sent to the browser.
-browser.

 ### Configuring